BarRaiser

 • Saves energy, time, and resources to avoid bad hires

 According to FactToHR, the number one agenda of background checks is hiring the right talent for the job, which involves carefully analyzing the candidate based on qualifications and sense of character.
 However, over 51% of companies overlook the latter half.
-Moreover, 6% of a company’s revenue is lost in the name of employee fraud due to the result of a flawed hiring process.
-Therefore, background checks cannot be overlooked at any cost.
+Moreover, 6% of a company’s revenue is lost in the name of employee fraud due to a flawed hiring process.
+Therefore, background checks cannot be overlooked at any cost to avoid the cost of a bad hire.

 Utilize automation tools

-Due to the advancement of technology in the last couple of decades, it is possible to completely automate the process of hiring.
+Due to the advancement of technology in the last couple of decades, it is possible to automate the hiring process entirely and eliminate the cost of a bad hire.
 There are online recruitment tools that offer workflow automation, which helps efficiently handle administrative tasks.
 This gives the recruiters the liberty to focus on the interviewing of candidates.
-The use of this automation could help your HR team save time and resources.
+This automation could help your HR team save time and resources.

 BarRaiser Interview Intelligence is committed to ensuring a smooth interview and recruitment process to facilitate a fruitful and not-bad hire.
-A bad hire can be expensive to the company’s overall revenue and reputation, thus it is necessary to avoid it at all costs.
+A bad hire can be expensive to the company’s overall revenue and reputation; thus, avoiding it at all costs is necessary.

 Conclusion